kubev2v/forklift-controller/docs/dev-docs.md

 make docker push
 ```

-Then update forklift-operator YAML in your cluster to use your image as the ```CONTROLLER_IMAGE``` (part of controller deployment env variables, not "related_images" section).
+Then update forklift-operator YAML in your cluster to use your image as the ```CONTROLLER_IMAGE``` for the forklift-controller deployment (see https://github.com/konveyor/forklift-operator/blob/main/roles/forkliftcontroller/defaults/main.yml#L20 for further configuration options).